-During surface interval periods, $f{\rm H,inst}$ increases with time: it is significantly higher at the end of the surface interval than at the beginning.
+During surface interval periods, the instantaneous heart frequency increases with time: it is significantly higher at the end of the surface interval than at the beginning.
 Additionally, all seals exhibited the same pattern.
-This result probably represents a part of the dive response of the southern elephant seal.
-Indeed, after reaching very low values when the seal chases at the bottom of its dive, $f{\rm H}$ increases gradually while the seal ascends towards the surface (Harrison and Kooyman, 1968).
-Andrews et al. (1997) found that the rate of increase of tachycardia was most marked just prior to surfacing, during approximately the last 15 s of ascent.
-Therefore, increasing $f{\rm H}$ observed during the surface interval in this study is likely to correspond to the decelerating phase of the tachycardia, which reaches its maximum value at the end of the surface interval, prior to diving.
-Periods of tachycardia enable rapid oxygen loading at the surface, in both blood and muscle stores, and elimination of carbon dioxide accumulated during the previous dive (Reed et al., 1994).
-Associated with high breathing frequency, high $f{\rm H}$ eases quick gas exchange at the surface and a more efficient recovery (Fedak et al., 1988; Le Boeuf et al., 2000).
-Hence, surface duration is minimised and submergence times are maximised.
-Indeed, the four seals studied here spent about 90% of their time underwater, enabling this central place predator to take full advantage of its underwater prey.
+This result probably represents a part of the dive response of the SES.
+Indeed, after reaching very low values when the seal chases at the bottom of its dive, heart frequency increases gradually while the seal ascends toward the surface (Harrison and Kooyman, 1968).
+Andrews et al. (1997) found that the rate of increase of tachycardia was most marked just prior to surfacing, approximately during the last 15 s of ascent.
+Therefore, increasing heart rate observed through the surface interval in this study is likely to correspond to the decelerating phase of the tachycardia which reaches its maximum value at the end of the surface interval, prior to diving.
+Periods of tachycardia enable rapid oxygen loading at the surface, in both blood and muscle stores, and eliminating carbon dioxide accumulated during the previous dive (Reed et al., 1994).
+Associated with high breathing frequency, high heart rate eases quick gas exchange at the surface and a more efficient recovery (Fedak et al., 1988; Le Boeuf et al., 2000).
+Hence, surface duration is minimised and submergence times are maximized.
+Indeed, the four seals studied here spent about 90 % of time under the water, enabling this central place predator to take full advantage of its underwater preys.

-Post-dive recovery and physical effort exerted by the southern elephant seal
+Post-dive recovery and physical effort exerted by the SES

 The costs associated with diving are a central component of a marine mammal's energy budget (Maresh et al., 2015).
-This budget can be divided into oxygen-consuming additive elements: basal metabolic costs, locomotor costs, feeding costs and thermoregulatory costs (Costa and Williams, 1999).
-In this study, exertion levels during diving were evaluated via three parameters: dive duration, mean swimming effort index and putative capture rate.
-Contrary to our expectation that, as in terrestrial mammals, $f{\rm H}$ would increase with increasing foraging effort, no relationship was found between mean $f{\rm H}$ at the surface and dive duration or swimming effort.
-However, a positive relationship was found with both putative prey capture rate and the number of days elapsed since departure from Kerguelen Islands.
-Dive duration may not reflect the exertion level during a dive as it could be biased because southern elephant seals reduce their relative mean swimming effort with increasing dive duration (Fig. 2).
-Swimming effort, i.e. movements of the hind flippers, appears to be a reliable indicator of costs due to locomotion (Williams et al., 2004; Wilson et al., 2006).
+This budget can be decomposed into oxygen-consuming additive elements: basal metabolic costs, locomotor costs, feeding costs and thermoregulatory costs (Costa and Williams, 1999).
+In this study, exertion levels during diving have been evaluated via three parameters: dive duration, mean swimming effort index and putative capture rate.
+Contrary to our expectation that, like terrestrial mammals, heart rate should increase with increasing foraging effort no relationship was found between mean heart rate at the surface and dive duration or swimming effort.
+However a positive relationship was found with both putative prey capture rate and the number of days elapsed since Kerguelen Island departure.
+Dive duration may not reflect the exertion level during a dive as it could be biased as SESs reduce their relative mean swimming effort with increasing dive duration (Fig. 2).
+Swimming effort i.e. movements of the hind flippers, appear to be a reliable indicator of costs due to the locomotion (Williams et al., 2004; Wilson et al., 2006).
 Putative capture rate can easily be linked to foraging costs during a dive.
-Feeding events are responsible for an increase of 44.7% of the energetic budget in Weddell seals (Williams et al., 2004).
-Nevertheless, interpretations should be made with caution as putative capture rate is calculated from prey capture attempts and not effective catches.
-Indeed, around 90% of the dive cycles analysed in this study had at least one capture attempt (failed or successful).
+Feeding events are responsible for an increase of 44.7 % of the energetic budget in Weddell seals (Williams et al., 2004).
+Nevertheless, interpretations should be presented with precautions as putative capture rate is calculated from prey catch attempts and not effective catches.
+Indeed, around 90 % of the dive cycles analysed in this study had at least one capture attempt.